KCMcafe15/Revenue-Metrics-Analysis/README.md

 [Click here](https://public.tableau.com/app/profile/karen.claire.cafe/viz/Project2RevenueMetrics_17172590693140/Dashboard) to view the Tableau dashboard

 ## About the project
+This is my final project for GOIT's Data Analytics bootcamp.

 The aim of the project is to monitor key revenue metrics for a mobile game subscription-based business.
 By tracking these metrics, the dashboard helps identify trends that impact MRR and customer lifetime value, supporting data-driven decisions to optimize revenue and reduce churn.

 ## About the dataset